Here is a look at a few of the hiking and biking trails available across the state:

 Devil's Den State Park

-Follow Lee Creek on this gently rolling trail as it makes its way to the marvelous CCC dam that creates Lake Devil.
+Follow Lee Creek on this gently rolling trail as it makes its way to the marvelous Civilian Conservation Corps dam that creates Lake Devil.
 Remnants of the original CCC stone path guide you along this easy and shaded ride.

 Woody Plant Trail